mugoweb/eep/README.md

 Usage
 -----

 To set the ezpublish instance used with eep and list some content classes for future modifications:

     eep use ezroot .
     eep list contentclasses

-For help:
+For additional help:

     eep help
     eep <module> help
     eep help <module>